schlessinger-lab/pyvol/_sources/pocket_specification.rst.txt

 Pocket Specification
 ====================

 PyVOL runs in one of three modes (`largest`, `specific` or `all`).
-By default it runs in `largest` mode and returns only a single volume and geometry.
-However, manual identification of the pocket of interest is generally preferable.
+By default it runs in `largest` mode and returns only the single volume and geometry corresponding to the largest pocket identified when calculating `all` pockets.
+However, manual identification of the pocket of interest is often preferable.
 This can be done through specification of a ligand, a residue, or a coordinate.
 If any specification is given, the mode is changed to `specific` by default.
 The `specific` mode is the fastest by a small margin because it calculates the fewest surfaces.
-All parameters controlling pocket specification are contained in the corresponding GUI section.

 .. figure:: _static/pocket_specification_gui.png
   :align: center